Special Issue "Fluid Manipulation: From Fundamentals to Applications"

 Dear Colleagues,

 Fluid manipulation has emerged as a versatile and powerful platform for fostering multidisciplinary applications in physics, chemistry, biology, engineering, environment, and medicine, to name a few.
 In recent years, the content of fluid manipulation has been continuously enriched with interdisciplinary innovations.
 For example, the advancement of surface engineering greatly boosts the development of fluid manipulation in an open space or under a liquid for larger ramifications; the thriving of 3D printing technology substantially benefits the fabrication of microfluidic devices, especially those with complex configurations, for small-scale fluid manipulation with high precision; the integration of machine learning and microfluidics revolutionizes fluid manipulation for various applications, such as materials synthesis and Lab-on-a-Chip; the emerging of bioinspired engineering promotes the development of fluid directional transport and collection.
 Having been burgeoning for decades, fluid manipulation is undergoing a “golden” development age with new concepts and technologies continuing to be witnessed.
-This Special Issue aims to showcase research papers, short communications, and review articles that focus on recent advancements in the fundamentals and applications of fluid manipulation, including but not limited to the (1) fundamental understanding of interfacial fluid flows, (2) design and fabrication of innovative fluid manipulation systems, and (3) diverse applications related to fluid manipulation.
+This Special Issue aims to showcase research papers, communications, and review articles that focus on recent advancements in the fundamentals and applications of fluid manipulation, including but not limited to the (1) fundamental understanding of interfacial fluid flows, (2) design and fabrication of innovative fluid manipulation systems, and (3) diverse applications related to fluid manipulation.

 Dr. Pingan Zhu